sreeram-venkitesh/sreeram-venkitesh.github.io/data/blog/devise.md

 ![Screen Shot 2022-01-15 at 12.01.04 AM.png](/static/images/devise/devise_user.png)

 Devise generates a new migration, to create a `users` table.
-You can read through the migration and see that devise has pre-filled it with a bunch of goodies like fields for the password reset token and the time of sending the last password reset token and so on.
+You can read through the migration and see that devise has pre-filled it with a bunch of goodies like fields for the password reset token and the time of sending the last token and so on.
 You can also see a bunch of lines that are commented out for features like email confirmation, locking the user out after failed login attempts and even tracking the details of login!

 Now look at the `User.rb` model file — a few options are added by devise to configure how the user model works.
-The basic modules, `database_authenticatable`, `registerable`, `recoverable`, `recoverable` and `validatable` are already included, while there are some more options commented out, corresponding to the extra features we saw in the migration file.
+The basic modules, `database_authenticatable`, `registerable`, `recoverable`, `rememberable` and `validatable` are already included, while there are some more options commented out, corresponding to the extra features we saw in the migration file.
 You can add these modules in the model file and configure the migration depending on how much functionality you need in your application.

+---

+#### Basic modules that comes with your devise user

+- __database_authenticatable__ - Users can authenticate themselves with a login and password field and their encrypted password will be stored in our database

+- __registerable__ - Users can register themselves, and can edit or delete their accounts if they need

+- __recoverable__ - Users can reset their password and recover their account if in case they forget their credentials

+- __rememberable__ - Remembers user's sessions by saving the information on a browser cookie

+- __validatable__ - Provides validations for the user's email and password fields (You'll see that our application asks our password to be of atleast 6 characters, even though we haven't defined any custom validations in our model)

+These are the basic modules that are included in our User model that we just generated.
+You can see a full list of modules that comes with devise [here](https://github.com/heartcombo/devise#:~:text=It%27s%20composed%20of%2010%20modules%3A)

+---

-For the sake of this demo, let us go forward with the basic options.
+For the sake of this demo, let us go forward with the basic modules that devise automatically adds for us.
 We can look into the optional modules in a later post.

 You can also see that the `routes.rb` file has been modified to add a `devise_for` line for `users`.
 This is a handy method that defines all the required routes related to user authentication like `/users/sign_in`, `/users/sign_out`, `/users/password/new` etc. Devise takes care of all of that for you, and even keeps the routes file clean.
+You can check the source [here](https://github.com/heartcombo/devise/blob/main/lib/devise/rails/routes.rb) if you wanna look into how it all works.
 Try listing out all the routes that are there in your application at this point by running `bundle exec rails routes`.
 Also note which controllers these routes are being processed by.
 Had you created these controllers yourself earlier?

 Along with these, it also generates some test files for us where we can add tests for our newly created user model.